Police Mid-Management Role

 in the 21st Century

-Police Mid-Management Role in the 21st Century Registration is not open yet
+Police Mid-Management Role in the 21st Century

 This newly developed course, an addition to the Executive Institute’s stellar lineup of core leadership courses, is .An intensive 100-hour intermediate level leadership course designed for law enforcement middle managers, as well as supervisors transitioning to middle management positions within their organizations.
 This course provides middle managers with enhanced leadership abilities and the necessary competencies to manage effectively in response to the ongoing needs of the community and the police organization itself.